Probing the Dynamics of Two-Level System Defect Ensembles via Broadband Cryogenic Transient Dielectric Spectroscopy: Experimental Results

 Today, most Josephson junctions are fabricated using various versions of double-angle evaporation, where the insulating Josephson junction layer is formed from a native oxide grown on deposited aluminum.
 However, all regions of the chips that contain aluminum will inadvertently grow such native oxides, and therefore, most superconducting circuits inevitably contain large areas of aluminum oxide.
-To emulate the native oxide in Josephson junctions and on aluminum metal layers, we grow a thin, 2 nm aluminum oxide layer in an atomic layer deposition tool on a bare sapphire wafer.
-The results of these dielectric spectroscopy measurements are shown in Fig.\,\ref{fig:sample_compare}(e).
-Here, we see clear signatures of ensembles of TLS defects, primarily in the transient region.
-The transient response exhibits pronounced collapse and revivals due to the interplay between external driving and TLS-defect ensemble interactions, clearly indicating memory effects \cite{Lisenfeld2019, Gaikwad2024}.
-Furthermore, we want to highlight that the deposited 2 nm of aluminum oxide is approximately $5 \times 10^{-6}$ times the volume of the substrate, but is composed of the same atomic species.
-These findings demonstrate the importance of material morphology in the existence and behavior of TLS defects and motivate future work on passivating metallic layers \cite{PhysRevLett.134.097001} and developing crystalline insulating layers for Josephson junctions.
+To emulate the native oxide in Josephson junctions and on aluminum metal layers, we grow a thin, 2~nm AlO$_x$ layer in an atomic layer deposition (ALD) tool on a bare sapphire wafer.
+The results of these BCTDS measurements are shown in Fig.~\ref{fig:sample_compare}(e).
+Here, we observe pronounced transient features consistent with a TLS defect contribution.
+The transient response following the application and subsequent removal of the monochromatic drive exhibits pronounced collapse-and-revival–like features arising from the collective response of a disordered TLS defect ensemble, in which different defects are driven with varying detunings relative to the applied frequency.
+As discussed above, we use a relatively strong excitation pulse to drive the collective TLS response.
+Although this pulse can temporarily saturate the high-electron-mobility transistor (HEMT) amplifier during the pulse window, the readout chain recovers quickly and does not produce the longer-lived ringdown features.
+This behavior is verified by the bypass control measurement in Appendix~\ref{app:HEMT_sat} (Fig.~\ref{fig:HEMT_bypass}), supporting our attribution of the post-pulse dynamics to the sample response rather than receiver-chain saturation.
+The coexistence of near-resonant and off-resonant TLS defect contributions can give rise to interference and beating effects that suggest coherent memory effects in the driven dynamics \cite{Lisenfeld2019, Gaikwad2024}.
+Furthermore, we want to highlight that the deposited 2~nm of AlO$_x$ is approximately $5 \times 10^{-6}$ times the volume of the substrate, but is composed primarily of the same atomic species.
+These findings highlight the importance of material chemistry, structural phase, and disorder for the measured TLS defect response and motivate future work on passivating metallic layers \cite{PhysRevLett.134.097001} and developing crystalline insulating layers for Josephson junctions.
 This work also suggests why tantalum, which hosts a thin, stoichiometric native oxide, is an advantageous material choice for high-coherence superconducting circuits \cite{place_new_2021, bland2025}.